 If you didn’t know about Fallon Fox, she is probably the most well-known transgender female wrestler in the world and is also a former MMA fighter.
 Early in her life, around the time she was between the ages of 5 and 6, Fallon remembers struggling with her gender and her identity.
 Growing up as a boy, when she reached her teenage years she believed she was actually a homosexual man until she discovered the term “transgender,” although she still lived as a biological man.
 Even though he believed this, Fallon married his girlfriend at the age of 19 and also had a daughter with her.

 Shortly after their marriage, Fox enlisted in the army to support their family.
 After leaving the Army, Fox went to college but left citing continuing psychological stress problems because of their unresolved gender issues.
-Finally, in 2006, Fallon Fox traveled to Bangkok with his daughter and did all the surgeries necessary to become a woman.
+Finally, in 2006, Fallon Fox travelled to Bangkok with his daughter and did all the surgeries necessary to become a woman.

 Fallon’s career in MMA